(C) 2009-2020, G. Forrest Cook

 The initial version of this project was build using a now-obsolete Arduino Diecimila development board (with an Atmel ATMEGA168 processor) and an Arduino prototype shield for the DAC and associated parts.
 A newer Arduino Uno board with an ATMEGA328P chip should work.
 The original assembly can be seen in the photographs of the Lil Tiger project.
 The second generation version of the LFO was built using just the Arduino's Atmega 168 processor chip on a stand-alone hand-wired perforated circuit board.
 The microprocessor should be programmed on the Arduino board then moved to the standalone LFO board.

 The 7.5VDC power to the board comes from a full-wave Schottky diode bridge rectifier and filter capacitor that is connected to the 6.3VAC filament winding (closer to 7VAC) of a vacuum tube power supply.
 The 7.5V is regulated down to 5V using a 78L05 regulator.
 The 5V supply is inverted to -5V with an ICL7660 IC.
 The +5V and -5V supplies power the processor, DAC and op-amps.

-The DAC is an MC1408P8 that is connected to Port D (out0-out7) on the Arduino.
+The DAC is an MC1408P8 or DAC0808 that is connected to Port D (out0-out7) on the Arduino.
 The DAC output drives half of a 1458 dual op-amp wired as a low-pass current to voltage amplifier.
-The 1458 drives the positive side of a front panel display LED and an LED/LVR opto-coupler.
+The 1458 drives a front panel display LED and an LED/LVR opto-coupler.
 The other half of the 1458 creates a negative 1.4V bias for driving the negative side of the LEDs.
 The bias is set so that the LED is just turning on when the DAC is set to output zero volts.

 Back to FC's Music Circuits page.